CoetTsing/GreedySnake/README.md

 Coet' s Summer Learning

-When you want to do some special operation, please press the "Pause" first.
+When you want to do some special operation, please press "Pause" first.